TharukRenuja/Rufin/README.md

 # Rufin

-Native GTK4 Jellyfin Client in Rust, built for speed.
+Native GTK4 music client in Rust, built for speed.
 Currently it is operational **enough**.
+Greatly influenced by [feishin](https://github.com/jeffvli/feishin), it is not as feature-rich, but aims to offer a similar experience without any web stack.

 ## TODO